suhailsherif/IITG-Transparent-Proxy/README.md

 - Improvements (Includes analysis of the working of the IITG DNS)

 #### HowTo :
-- Run install script `sudo -E bash install.sh`
+- Run install script `./install.sh`
 - GUI  `./Allproxy`.
 Enable/Disable proxies as desired.
 - From terminal `gedit config/config.sh`; specify proxy for **nproxy**, and others if required.